mrkhan88/SauceDemo-wdio/readme.txt

-This a demo project for parctice automation only. this is test comment bla bla we are using javascript with Wedth.
+This a demo project for parctice automation only. this is test comment bla bla we are using javascript with Wide.
-Edited by Mamun Khan.
+Edited by Me.